Vietnam-Australia School, Hanoi

 Vietnam-Australia School, Hanoi (VAS Hanoi) is a semi-international school established in pursuant to decision No 1452/QD-UBND dated 13 April 2007 of the People’s Committee of Hanoi.

 VAS Hanoi follows the Vietnamese Curriculum in preschool, primary, secondary and high school.
 All sections of the school are located together on the one campus, in My Dinh 1 residential area.

 With 12 years of development, VAS Hanoi is one of the leading semi-international schools in Vietnam with nearly 1200 students.

 In 2013, VAS Hanoi was one of the first two schools in Hanoi to be recognized as Cambridge International School registered number VN235 by Cambridge Assessment International Education.
 The school has been qualified to teach three international Cambridge programs: Cambridge Primary, Cambridge Lower Secondary and Cambridge Upper Secondary – IGCSE.

 In 2019, VAS Hanoi becomes the first school in Vietnam to be accredited as "Cambridge Assessment English Partnership School" by Cambridge Assessment English.

-To be accredited, VAS Hanoi underwent a strict process of evaluation of its teachers, curriculum and facilities.